 At a time when stress is high, shoppers don’t want to disrupt their hygiene routine with inferior products — they want to look and feel their best.
 86% of consumers always or sometimes purchase specific brands for beauty and personal care.
 Some factors of consideration for these products include comfort, quality, and ingredients used.

 On the other hand, some product categories weren’t quite as sticky.
-Check out the two lowest-ranking categories for brand specificity:
+Check out two of the lowest-ranking categories for brand specificity:

 Garden & Outdoor